angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/01-basics.md

 ## Additional Resources

-These chapters aim to be an introduction to Entombsday and was made possible by [_Walked_'s original Entombsday primer][primer:walked] and [Acclimation's Tin Fins primer][primer:acclimation].
+These chapters aim to be an introduction to Entombsday and were made possible by [_Walked_'s original Entombsday primer][primer:walked] and [Acclimation's Tin Fins primer][primer:acclimation].
 Both of these primers are great resources.
 If you have questions that are not covered here, they may have been asked or